 We raise Jersey cows because we believe they produce high quality raw milk.
 In addition, the utmost attention is given to ensure good health, comfortable housing, and clean milk handling.

 The veal calves are called rose veal because of their color.
-The calves are fed lots of real milk from the cows twice a day.
-They’re also given fresh hay, water and sun every day.
+The calves are all raised on their mothers or nurse moms.
+They are rotationally grazed with their moms and have plenty of sunshine.
 With all this great food and attention, our Jersey bull calves make superb rose veal.
-The veal is delicate in taste compared to beef, and is leaner than industrial calves confined to crates.
+The veal is delicate in taste compared to beef and takes seasoning well.

-The beefers are started with the same care and attention as the veal calves.
-Once they no longer need milk, they’re rotationally grazed and fed hay during the winter months.
+The beef cows are started with the same care and attention as the veal calves and heifers.
+Once they no longer need milk, they are rotationally grazed and fed hay during the winter months.

-Some of our beef is pure Jersey and some are beef breed crosses, such as Angus and Hereford.
-During the grazing season, our beefers are regularly moved to a fresh piece of pasture, just like the milk cows.
-We finish most of our beef in the late summer and early fall for optimum meat flavor and quality.
+Some of our beef is pure Jersey and some are beef breed Hereford crosses.
+During the grazing season, our beef cows are regularly moved to a fresh piece of pasture, just like the milk cows.
+We finish most of our beef in the fall for optimum meat flavor and quality.

 Our Beef and Veal Products

 For more information, resources, tips and tricks, and recipes on handling our grass-fed beef, visit the Cooking and Storage page here.

 Our organic and grass-fed animals were not raised in the same way as conventional beef, pork, chicken, or veal.
 Accordingly, several simple cooking and handling procedures will bring out the best flavors and textures in our meat.